Mason Street Historic Residential District: History

 agricultural implements salesman, a railroad brakeman, a janitor, a barber, and several widows.

 Description

 The Mason Street Historic Residential District is a residential section of Owosso that contains 40 lots developed with modest working-class homes from the 1890s.
 All but three are one of the three tract housing styles used by James Laverock.
-The remaining houses, constructed in the early 20th century, and complementary in materials and scale.
+The remaining houses were constructed in the early 20th century, and complementary in materials and scale.
 The houses are primarily located along two blocks of Mason Street, with a few located on the central street, Oak, just north and south of Mason.